xiix0/scam/README.md

-Beware of a dark-haired man with a loud tie.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.